MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-overview.md

 New updates for the connector can take a week or more to become available for each tenant.

 > [!IMPORTANT]
-> Intune supports each connector release for six months after the release.
-After six months have passed, the connector is no longer supported and might not function as expected.
-On February 1, 2022, Intune certificate connectors earlier than version **6.1806.5.0** will no longer allow you to issue certificates to users and devices.
+> On February 1, 2022, Intune certificate connectors earlier than version **6.1806.5.0** will no longer allow you to issue certificates to users and devices.

 ### October 11, 2021